Samsung Galaxy Z Flip 3 hands-on: the mainstream foldable phone we've been waiting for?

 Samsung isn't giving up on the foldable phone dream, and with the newly-announced Samsung Galaxy Z Flip 3 5G landing on August 27, we're seeing prices drop to much more affordable levels.
 I've just tried the new compact foldable phone for myself and have come away suitably impressed with an improved device that moves foldable phones that little bit closer to the mainstream.
 We've also just posted a Samsung Galaxy Z Fold 3 hands-on preview if you're interested in the other model.

-The Flip 3 is less expensive than expected, particularly compared to the Fold 3 - that one's still a seriously pricey phone at £1,599.
-By contrast, the Samsung Galaxy Z Flip 3 comes in at £949 in the UK (US TBC $999).
+The Flip 3 is less expensive than expected, particularly compared to the Fold 3 - that one's still a seriously pricey phone at $1,699/£1,599.
+By contrast, the Samsung Galaxy Z Flip 3 comes in at $999/£949.
 Far from what I'd call cheap, but that's still less than what you would have paid at launch for some favorite flagship phones like the Note 20 Ultra, S21 Ultra, or iPhone Max Pro.
 Plus, you're getting something much more unique here.
 This phone is much more impressive than the previous Flip when opened up.

 An incredibly versatile set of display options